MrT2004/PySide6-Hearts-Game/README.md

   If you click on the scoreboard at the top left, you will get an expanded scoreboard with a round-by-round breakdown and more menu options.

 TO RUN:
+  From release:
+    You can download the Windows or Apple Silicon releases from the right pane, and the setup will be just like an app from the app store.
+  Manual:
     You must have the Python file in a folder with a subfolder of the card images and a subfolder called saves.